waddie/bytemap.clj/README.md

 ### Canvas creation and rendering

 - `(new-canvas width height)` - Creates a new canvas.
-Dimensions are in "pixels" (braille characters), where each pixel is 2x4 sub-pixels.
+Dimensions are in “pixels” (braille characters), where each pixel is 2x4 sub-pixels.
 - `(bounds canvas)` - Returns `[width height]` in sub-pixels.
 - `(canvas->string canvas)` - Converts canvas to a string.
 - `(print-canvas! canvas)` - Prints canvas to standard output (side-effecting).